Sejal-Dubey/FOSS_Sign_Language_generator/README.md

 ## Usage

+1. **Open the Application:**
-1. Open your web browser and go to `http://127.0.0.1:8000/`.
+Open your web browser and navigate to http://127.0.0.1:8000/.

-2. Upload a video file.
+2. **Upload a Video:**
+Click on the upload button and select a video file in the video.mp4 format.

-3. Wait for the processing to complete.
+3. **Processing the Video:**
+Once the video is uploaded, the application will start processing it.
+This involves several steps to extract and convert the audio to text, and then generate sign language images.

-4. View and download the processed video.
+4. **Viewing and Downloading:**
+After processing is complete, you can view the video with the sign language overlay directly in the browser.
+There will also be an option to download the processed video.

 ## How It Works

-1. Upload a Video: Start by uploading a video file in the video.mp4 format.
+1. **Upload a Video:** Start by uploading a video file in the video.mp4 format.
-2. Audio Extraction: Upon submission, the audio is extracted from the video using pydub.
+2. **Audio Extraction:** Upon submission, the audio is extracted from the video using pydub.
-3. Speech-to-Text Conversion: The extracted audio is processed to convert speech to text using NLTK.
+3. **Speech-to-Text Conversion:** The extracted audio is processed to convert speech to text using NLTK.
-4. Text Processing: The processed text is then fed into a trained model using TensorFlow and Keras.
+4. **Text Processing:** The processed text is then fed into a trained model using TensorFlow and Keras.
-5. Sign Generation: The model generates corresponding sign language images for each word in the text.
+5. **Sign Generation:** The model generates corresponding sign language images for each word in the text.
-6. Video Overlay: These sign language images are overlaid onto the original video to display the signs along with the video.
+6. **Video Overlay:** These sign language images are overlaid onto the original video to display the signs along with the video.

 ## Contributing